 |---|---|---|---|---|

-Buyer owns | Complete product specifications, materials list, possibly tooling | Manufacturing capacity, quality control | Established brands with their own R&D capability and IP portfolio |
+| Pure OEM | Buyer owns | Complete product specifications, materials list, possibly tooling | Manufacturing capacity, quality control | Established brands with their own R&D and IP |

-Factory owns | Brand identity, packaging design, sales channel | Product design, manufacturing, quality control | Most distributors and emerging brands |
+| ODM | Factory owns | Brand identity, packaging design, sales channel | Product design, manufacturing, QC | Most distributors and emerging brands |

-| Private Label | Factory owns | Brand name and logo only | Everything else, using existing factory product line | Distributors seeking fastest market entry with minimal customization |
+| Private label | Factory owns | Brand name and logo only | Everything else, using existing product line | Distributors seeking fastest entry with minimal customization |

-| Joint Development | Shared / negotiated | Market insight, clinical requirements, partial funding | R&D execution, regulatory capability, manufacturing | Larger brand owners pursuing differentiated products |
+| Joint development | Shared / negotiated | Market insight, clinical requirements, partial funding | R&D execution, regulatory capability, manufacturing | Larger brand owners pursuing differentiated products |

-Why most distributors should start with Private Label or ODM, not pure OEM
+Why most distributors should start with private label or ODM, not pure OEM

 - What changes